0nlin33/Laravel_environment/README.md

 - Have Docker Installed

-- Clone the repor into your system
+- Clone the repo into your system

 - Go into the folder where  you cloned this repo and then,